gagolews/stringi/docs/_sources/rapi/about_encoding.md.txt

 ## UTF-8 and UTF-16

-For portability reasons, the UTF-8 encoding is the most natural choice for representing Unicode character strings in <span style="font-family: Courier New, Courier; color: #666666;">**R**</span>.
+For portability reasons, the UTF-8 encoding is the most natural choice for representing Unicode character strings in <span class="rlang">**R**</span>.
 UTF-8 has ASCII as its subset (code points 1--127 represent the same characters in both of them).
 Code points larger than 127 are represented by multi-byte sequences (from 2 to 4 bytes: Please note that not all sequences of bytes are valid UTF-8, compare [`stri_enc_isutf8`](stri_enc_isutf8.md)).

 Most of the computations in <span class="pkg">stringi</span> are performed internally using either UTF-8 or UTF-16 encodings (this depends on type of service you request: some <span class="pkg">ICU</span> services are designed only to work with UTF-16).
-Due to such a choice, with <span class="pkg">stringi</span> you get the same result on each platform, which is -- unfortunately -- not the case of base <span style="font-family: Courier New, Courier; color: #666666;">**R**</span>\'s functions (for instance, it is known that performing a regular expression search under Linux on some texts may give you a different result to those obtained under Windows).
+Due to such a choice, with <span class="pkg">stringi</span> you get the same result on each platform, which is -- unfortunately -- not the case of base <span class="rlang">**R**</span>\'s functions (for instance, it is known that performing a regular expression search under Linux on some texts may give you a different result to those obtained under Windows).
 We really had portability in our minds while developing our package!

-We have observed that <span style="font-family: Courier New, Courier; color: #666666;">**R**</span> correctly handles UTF-8 strings regardless of your platform\'s native encoding (see below).
+We have observed that <span class="rlang">**R**</span> correctly handles UTF-8 strings regardless of your platform\'s native encoding (see below).
 Therefore, we decided that most functions in <span class="pkg">stringi</span> will output its results in UTF-8 -- this speeds ups computations on cascading calls to our functions: the strings does not have to be re-encoded each time.

 Note that some Unicode characters may have an ambiguous representation.
 For example, "a with ogonek" (one character) and "a"+"ogonek" (two graphemes) are semantically the same. <span class="pkg">stringi</span> provides functions to normalize character sequences, see [`stri_trans_nfc`](stri_trans_nf.md) for discussion.
 However, it is observed that denormalized strings do appear very rarely in typical string processing activities.

 Additionally, do note that <span class="pkg">stringi</span> silently removes byte order marks (BOMs - they may incidentally appear in a string read from a text file) from UTF8-encoded strings, see [`stri_enc_toutf8`](stri_enc_toutf8.md).

-## Character Encodings in <span style="font-family: Courier New, Courier; color: #666666;">**R**</span>
+## Character Encodings in <span class="rlang">**R**</span>

 Data in memory are just bytes (small integer values) -- an en*coding* is a way to represent characters with such numbers, it is a semantic \'key\' to understand a given byte sequence.
 For example, in ISO-8859-2 (Central European), the value 177 represents Polish "a with ogonek", and in ISO-8859-1 (Western European), the same value denotes the "plus-minus" sign.
-Thus, a character encoding is a translation scheme: we need to communicate with <span style="font-family: Courier New, Courier; color: #666666;">**R**</span> somehow, relying on how it represents strings.
+Thus, a character encoding is a translation scheme: we need to communicate with <span class="rlang">**R**</span> somehow, relying on how it represents strings.

-Overall, <span style="font-family: Courier New, Courier; color: #666666;">**R**</span> has a very simple encoding marking mechanism, see [`stri_enc_mark`](stri_enc_mark.md).
+Overall, <span class="rlang">**R**</span> has a very simple encoding marking mechanism, see [`stri_enc_mark`](stri_enc_mark.md).
 There is an implicit assumption that your platform\'s default (native) encoding always extends ASCII -- <span class="pkg">stringi</span> checks that whenever your native encoding is being detected automatically on <span class="pkg">ICU</span>\'s initialization and each time when you change it manually by calling [`stri_enc_set`](stri_enc_set.md).

-Character strings in <span style="font-family: Courier New, Courier; color: #666666;">**R**</span> (internally) can be declared to be in:
+Character strings in <span class="rlang">**R**</span> (internally) can be declared to be in:

 -   `UTF-8`;